 Search engine marketing, or SEM, is one of the most effective ways to grow your business in an increasingly competitive marketplace.
-Search engine marketing is the practice of marketing a business using paid advertisements that appear on search engine results pages (or SERPs).
+Search engine marketing, which is often referred to as search advertising, is the practice of marketing a business using paid advertisements that appear on search engine results pages (or SERPs).
 Advertisers bid on keywords that users of services such as Google and Bing might enter when looking for certain products or services.
 Identifying these keywords give advertisers the opportunity for their ads to appear alongside results for those search queries.

 These ads, most commonly known by the term pay-per-click ads, come in a variety of formats.
 Some are small, text-based ads, whereas others, such as product listing ads are more visual.
 Product-based advertisements allow customers to see important information at a glance, such as price and reviews.
 The greatest strength of search engine marketing is that it offers advertisers the opportunity to put their ads in front of motivated customers who are ready to buy at the precise moment they’re ready to make a purchase.
 Search engine marketing is an effective and powerful way to grow your business.